patirasam/Face-Morphing-DelaunayTriangulation-/README.md

 # DelaunayTriangulation
+#Image morphing for given source and destination images.
-Triangulation Algorithm using divide and conquer approach
+#Morphing uses triangulation algorithm called Delaunay triangulation.
+Used divide and conquer approach for triangulation algorithm.